Sophieke32/Gurobi_Hitori/README.md

 - networkx
 - colorama (only for pretty printing)
 - matplotlib (only for visualising the graphs built in the duplicates_constraint solver)
-- panda (only for the solution checker)
+- pandas (only for the solution checker)